 Assistance to Households

 FEMA’s Individuals and Households Program has assisted more than 117,662 New York households that were damaged by Hurricane Sandy.
-Nearly $1 billion in assistance has been provided for temporary housing, repair or replacement of eligible damaged property and other disaster-related expenses not covered by insurance.
+Approximately $1 billion in assistance has been provided for temporary housing, repair or replacement of eligible damaged property and other disaster-related expenses not covered by insurance.